-When you implement an app that plays multi-sound which are background music and sound effects, you need to read carefully the following guidelines and sample code.
+If you implement an app that plays multiple sounds, which are background music and sound effects, you need to read the following guidelines and sample code carefully.

-- On app suspend, you should pause the sound and resume it when app goes foreground.
+On app suspend, you should pause the sound and resume it when the app goes foreground.
 Refer to the sample code.

-- Multi-sound works with multiple audio elements in webOS TV Emulator which is working differently from real device.
+Multi-sound works with multiple audio elements on the webOS TV Emulator that are working differently from the real device.

-Following MIME types are supported in audio element:
+Following MIME types are supported in the audio element:

 <audio controls autoplay> <source type="audio/mp3" src="http://media.w3.org/2010/05/sound/sound_300.mp3"/> </audio>

 For your reference, see Web Audio API specifications and references below.